RedDirtBits/nixos/xps15/README.md

 # The Configuration

 Let's walk through the configuration.
+I will note here that I try to comment my configuration file a lot, so there may be options shown here that are commented out in the actual configuration because I learned it was not needed in general or for my machine specifically.

 One of the first things you will notice is that I have dispensed with a lot of the curly brace _{}_ syntax.
 This was by choice and intentional.
 I have nothing against the curly braces, but I find the dotted notation more readable, and, for the moment, that is more important to me.
 I am not ready, yet, to dive deep into the Nix Experession Language.
 I need to better understand what it takes to get a fully functional, daily use machine up and running first.
-In addition, I imagine new users that don't have any exposure to languages like JavaScript, perhaps Python to some extent, etc. might be a little intimidated by all the curly braces.
+In addition, I imagine new users that don't have any exposure to languages like JavaScript, etc. might be a little intimidated by all the curly braces.
 So, hopefully, using the dotted notation, for now, makes it less so for them.
 Enough about that.

 ## Bootloader